open-telemetry/oteps/text/0099-otlp-http.md

 connection using exponential backoff strategy between retries.
 The interval between retries must have a random jitter.

 The client SHOULD keep the connection alive between requests.
-The client SHOULD use "Connection: Keep-Alive" request header.

 Server implementations MAY handle OTLP/gRPC and OTLP/HTTP requests on the same port and multiplex the connections to the corresponding transport handler based